albar965/littlenavmap-manual/en/OPTIONS.md

 The colors for the styles `Fusion` and `Night` can be changed by editing configuration files.
 See [Customize](CUSTOMIZE.md) for more information.

+This tab also contains options to force the program language and locale settings \(number, date and time formats\) to English if you do not want to use a translated user interface.

 ![User Interface](../images/optionsui.jpg "User Interface")

 _**Picture above:** Tab `User Interface` using the style `Night`._